ibm-cloud-docs/devsecops/devsecops-automate-changemgmt.md

  ![Pre-approved change request](images/pre-approved-cr.png){: caption="Figure 3.
 Pre-approved change request" caption-side="bottom"}

 If the **change-request-id** property is set, the pipeline skips data collection for the change request and moves ahead to check the approval state of the change request.
 If the **change-request-id** is set to `notAvailable` by default, a change request is automatically created by the continuous delivery pipeline.

+## Change management command order
+{: #devsecops-change-mgmt-order}

+### Create change request
+{: #create-change-request}

+Everything that changes the baseline must be tracked by using a change request.
+The changes include, for example, updates to the existing code level, changes to the configuration, and updates of the worker nodes.
+Collecting peer review compliance data is based on the data that is accessible in the inventory, the evidence locker, and the incident issue repository.

+Finally, this step creates the change request that is based on the Promotion PR fields, and attaches available compliance data.
+Deployment readiness is calculated by the collected compliance status, based on the available evidence.

+### Request for approval
+{: #change-mgmt-request-approval}

+If the created change request deployment state is not ready, this step requests it for approval.

+### Check for approval
+{: #change-mgmt-check-approval}

+If every compliance check (for example, unit test, CRA tasks, branch protection, detect secrets) is successful, the change request is approved automatically, and the task runs successfully.

+If a compliance check fails, the change request state is not approved.

+You can approve the change request manually and add the change-request-id to the environment properties to use the already created change request in the next run.

+Another solution is using the **emergency** label in the promotion pull requests.
+For more information, see [Add emergency label](/docs/devsecops?topic=devsecops-cd-devsecops-approve-cr).

+### Set to implement
+{: #change-mgmt-set-implement}

+This step sets the status of the change request to `implement` depending on the `success` or `failure` status of the change.

+### Close change request
+{: #change-mgmt-request-close}

+Details about the deployment are uploaded to the closing summary change task, and the change request is closed.
+In the close change request task, the close_category is added with these values:

+* successful
+* successful with issues (if the summary has issues)